Changes to super

 Introduction of a transfer balance cap

-A $1.6 million cap has been introduced on the amount that can be transferred to super in retirement phase when earnings are tax-free.
+A $1.6 million cap was introduced on the amount that can be transferred to super in retirement phase when earnings are tax-free.
 Additional savings can remain in an accumulation account (where earnings are taxed at 15 per cent) or remain outside super.
-This comes into effect from 1 July 2017 and will be indexed in following years.
-Retired people with retirement phase balances below $1.7 million on 30 June 2017 will have 6 months from 1 July 2017 to bring their balances under $1.6 million without penalty.
+This came into effect on 1 July 2017 and will be indexed in following years.
+Retired people with retirement phase income streams between $1.6 and $1.7 million on 1 July 2017 will have 6 months from 1 July 2017 to bring their balances under $1.6 million without penalty.
 If your retirement phase income streams (transfer balance) remains in excess of the transfer balance cap on 1 January 2018, you may have to pay excess transfer balance tax.

 Concessional superannuation contributions cap reduced

 The annual concessional contributions cap was reduced to $25,000 (from $30,000 p.a. for those aged under 49 at the end of the previous financial year and $35,000 p.a. otherwise).

 The threshold at which high-income earners pay Division 293 tax on their concessionally taxed contributions to superannuation was reduced from $300,000 to $250,000 p.a.

 The annual non-concessional contributions cap was reduced from $180,000 to $100,000 p.a.
 In addition, criteria for an individual to be eligible for the non-concessional contributions cap was introduced and other minor amendments to the non-concessional contributions rules were made.